kosibar/q-zip-multiples/README.md

 This is very simplistic and will actually enlarge most files.

+I chose PHP because its syntax is easy for most people with programming experience to understand __and__ it's available by default on many operating systems and easy to install on those which do not have it.

 Some might dislike the heavy commenting.
 This is not intended to be serious code but rather instructional.
 I expect that people who don't know PHP will be reading it.